 Financial Peace Jr. Storybooks for Kids 2nd grade through 5th grade

-Act Your Wage – Dave Ramsey Board Game Ages 10 and up (Yet my 3rd grade daughter loves to count money and ask for change)
+Act Your Wage – Dave Ramsey Board Game Ages 10 and up (Yet my 3rd-grade daughter loves to count money and ask for a change)

 Cashflow for Kids 6 years and up (More simplistic game for kids)

-CASHFLOW for Kids is an educational board game that simulates real life financial strategies and situations in a context that engages and educates your child.
-You child’s school teaches them how to work for money, but CASHFLOW for Kids teaches them how to have money work for them.
+CASHFLOW for Kids is an educational board game that simulates real-life financial strategies and situations in a context that engages and educates your child.
+Your child’s school teaches them how to work for money, but CASHFLOW for Kids teaches them how to have money work for them.
 As a simulation, your child learns valuable lessons and gains priceless insights into how money and investing work – all with play money!
-CASHFLOW for Kids is an educational board game that teaches the basics of accounting, finance, and investing at the same time – and makes learning fun.
+CASHFLOW for Kids is an educational board game that teaches the basics of accounting, finance, and investing simultaneously – and makes learning fun.

 Escape the Rat Race Comic Book Grade 3 and up

-Personally, all the above games are useful and helped me to reinforce my habits about saving, spending and giving, as well as, trying to pass down those habits to my kids..
+All the above games are useful and helped me reinforce my habits about saving, spending, giving, and passing down those habits to my kids.